 Australia in general, and South Australia in particular, have done well to avoid the repeat national and regional COVID lockdowns causing dismay and unrest elsewhere in the world but we must not lapse into complacency.
-Climate change continues to impact weather patterns and with the ongoing threat of bushfire and COVID-19, everyone needs to stay vigilant to stay safe.
+Climate change continues to impact weather patterns as we go into another bushfire season, and as with the coronavirus, everyone needs to stay vigilant to stay safe.
 As your Council we are committed to helping you through these crises with actions such as those outlined in this review.